oisinmulvihill/gcp_and_terraform_initial_template/README.rst

 Terraform and Google Template Set up
 ====================================

 A template repository to get an organisation off the ground using Terraform with Google Cloud.
+Please click "Use this template" button to create your own repository based off this one.

 Required:

 - Google command line tools from SDK https://cloud.google.com/sdk/
 - A Google Cloud account with an Organisation configured https://console.cloud.google.com/cloud-resource-manager.
 - Make